“To pause is to go on a pilgrimage into ourselves.

 The retreat is divided into two segments.
 During the week in between sessions, we’ll get the chance to practice and come together via an online forum to share our experience, post questions, and support one another as we slowly reclaim us.

-For further details, please visit my Events page and if you know of anyone who may find this retreat beneficial, you are welcome to share this post with them.
+For further details, please visit the event’s page and if you know of anyone who may find this retreat beneficial, you are welcome to share this post with them.